Search

 – Larissa Rochford ’93, third grade teacher

-Pre-Kindergarten Continues the Harvest
+Pre-kindergarten Continues the Harvest

 Our pre-kindergarten students have been very busy in the garden this fall!
 A few weeks ago, we harvested the potatoes that were planted by last year’s pre-k class.
 We washed, dried, and delivered the potatoes back to the kitchen, where Chef Lightbody roasted them and served them for lunch in Coolidge Hall.
 Then, this week, we went back to the garden with some scissors and harvested a variety of baby lettuces and tomatoes.
 We washed and dried them and turned them into a delicious salad with the help of Ms. Solomon.
 We love our BDS Garden and all of the valuable lessons it teaches us!